 Deprecated value is =$C$4-C11 which is the starting value reduced by cumulative depreciation.

 This is the Straight Line Depreciation formula and the easiest way to calculate Straight Line Depreciation in Excel.
+You can also calculate it manualy following the formula = (Cost – Salvage value) / Life.

 The difference between straight line depreciation and declining balance is that for straight line depreciation, yearly depreciation is the same value, while for declining balance, it is different (based on percentage).